 - Lionfish tournaments can significantly reduce local lionfish populations and they are a great way to meet other divers and get involved in the Florida lionfish community.

-- Participate in FWC’s Lionfish Harvest Charter Program.
+- Participate in one of our Lionfish Harvest Programs.

-- Goal: Provide an incentive for dive charters and dive shops to conduct lionfish-specific harvesting trips in an effort to increase the number of divers safely and confidently removing lionfish and to increase the number of lionfish removed from Florida waters.
+- Recreational Lionfish Harvest Program 21-22 (NOW CLOSED): Provides an incentive for dive charters and dive shops to conduct lionfish-specific harvesting trips in an effort to increase the number of divers safely and confidently removing lionfish and to increase the number of lionfish removed from Florida waters.

 - Sell lionfish harvest to the commercial market.